timmiesheehan/timmiesheehan/README.md

 <p>I love developing applications using various types of technology.
+I'm primarily a PHP developer but am willing to give any type of tech a go if it's best for the application.
 For web development WordPress, Opencart, Drupal, Expression Engine and Magento are the primary platforms that I use as content management systems but am always looking for new and better ways of creating.
 </p>